 Athens is once more taking the necessary steps to protect all of its citizens and visitors to the city.
-This means that a new 3-week lockdown will be in effect in the Greek capital – and across Greece - from Saturday, November 7, in order to curb the rising rates of Covid-19.
+This means that a new lockdown is currently in effect in the Greek capital – and across Greece - in order to curb the rising rates of Covid-19.
 You can read about the specific measures in more detail below.
 Meanwhile, we invite you to stay on our website and take a virtual tour of our ancient treasures and urban buzz - and plan ahead for your return to our vibrant city.
 We’ll be here waiting to welcome you warmly again.

 What the new lockdown rules mean if you’re in Athens:

-- Mandatory wearing of masks at all times in public spaces - enclosed and outdoors (non-compliance carries a 300 euro fine);
+- Mandatory wearing of masks at all times in public spaces - enclosed and outdoors (non-compliance of this and other measures carries a 300 euro fine);

-- From 13 November, a night curfew from 9pm to 5am will be in place.
+- A night curfew from 9pm to 5am is in place.
 You may only go out outside these hours for work, health emergencies or pet walking near your place of residence.
 Night workers will need to carry official documentation and in the case of the last 2 reasons, you will be required to send a 13033 citizen movement text (see below).

 - Restaurants, bars and catering businesses are temporarily closed but you can still get takeaway and delivery;

-- All primary and secondary schools to shift to on-line learning from home until 30 November (subject to epidemiological data);
+- All secondary schools and tertiary institutions have shifted to on-line learning from home until further notice, subject to epidemiological data;

-- Museums, galleries, cinemas, gyms, parks, sporting facilities, archaeological sites will be closed until the end of the month; hairdressers will close on Monday 9 November.
+- Museums, galleries, cinemas, gyms, parks, sporting facilities, archaeological sites are currently closed.

 - Hotels to operate as normal (though some may choose to stay closed);